hendersontrent/QuasiGLM.jl/README.md

 ## Motivation

-`R` has an excellent interface for specifying [generalised linear models](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLM) and its base functionality includes a wide variety of probability distributions and link functions. [`GLM.jl`](https://juliastats.org/GLM.jl/v0.11/) in `Julia` is also excellent with a very similar interface, however, two key GLMs are not readily available:
+`R` has an excellent interface for specifying [generalised linear models](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLM) and its base functionality includes a wide variety of probability distributions and link functions. [`GLM.jl`](https://juliastats.org/GLM.jl/v0.11/) in `Julia` is also excellent, and boasts a similar (and also excellent!) interface.
+However, in `GLM.jl`, two key models are not readily available:

 1. quasipoisson
 2. quasibinomial

 While neither defines an explicit probability distribution, these models are useful in a variety of contexts as they enable the modelling of overdispersion in data.
 If the data is indeed overdispersed, the estimated dispersion parameter will be >1.
 Failure to estimate and adjust for this dispersion may lead to inaccurate statistical inference.

-`QuasiGLM.jl` provides a simple interface for adjusting existing Poisson and Binomial `GLM.jl` models to enable better statistical inference through adjustments to standard errors which flows through to updated test statistics, *p*-values, and confidence intervals.
+`QuasiGLM.jl` is a simple package that provides intuitive one-line-of-code adjustments to existing Poisson and Binomial `GLM.jl` models.
+It achieves this through adjustments to standard errors which flows through to updated test statistics, *p*-values, and confidence intervals.

 ## Usage